- valproate semisodium

-Concomitant use with oestrogen-containing products, including oestrogen-containing hormonal contraceptives, may potentially result in decreased decreased valproate efficacy (see section 4.5).
-Prescribers should monitor clinical response (mood control) when initiating, or discontinuing oestrogen-containing products.
+Concomitant use with oestrogen-containing products, including oestrogen-containing hormonal contraceptives, may potentially result in decreased valproate efficacy (see section 4.5).
+Prescribers should monitor clinical response (mood control) when initiating or discontinuing oestrogen-containing products.

 On the opposite, valproate does not reduce efficacy of hormonal contraceptives.

 Annual treatment reviews by a specialist